tinamayswinkels/7-day-coding/index-3.md

 ![](/uploads/ioc-6.jpg){: width="800" height="533"}

 Thinking about attending the bootcamp?
-We've put aside 2x $500 partial scholarships for those of you who have putting in the hard work and dedication to completing this 7 day challenge.
-For more details and your chance to receive one of these scholarships [apply via our website mentioning this](http://www.instituteofcode.com/courses/web-dev){: target="_blank"}&nbsp;and then [book a call to chat](http://www.calendly.com/ioc){: target="_blank"} with our course advisor Terry or co-founder Tina.
+We've put aside 2x $500 partial scholarships for those of you who have putting in the hard work and dedication to completing this 7 day challenge.&nbsp;<br><br>To apply, send an email to tina@instituteofcode.com or DM Institute of Code on FB or Instagram and in a few sentences tell us why you want to attend the bootcamp.&nbsp;